Ellerbach/docfx-companion-tools/src/DocAssembler/README.md

 ${pre}[AB#${id}](https://dev.azure.com/[your organization]/_workitems/edit/${id})
 ```

 We start with the `pre` value, after which we build a markdown link with AB# combined with the `id` as the text and the `id` as parameter for the URL.
 We reference an Azure Board work item here.
 Of course you need to replace the `[your organization]` with the proper value for your ADO environment here.
+With the examples above the text *AB#1234* would be translated to *[AB#1234(https://dev.azure.com/[your organization]/_workitems/edit/1234)*.

 ### `Content`